zio/zio/docs/reference/core/zio/zio.md

 4. Computations that run longer than expected should be aborted by using timeout operations.
 5. When we have an application that perform compute-intensive tasks based on the user inputs, if the user changes the input we should cancel the current task and perform another one.

+A simple and naive way to implement fiber interruption is to provide a mechanism that one fiber can _kill/terminate_ another fiber.
+This is not a correct solution, because if the target fiber is in the middle of changing a shared state, it leads to an inconsistent state.
+So this solution doesn't guarantee to leave the shared mutable state in an internally consistent state.

+Other than the very simple kill solution, there are two popular valid solutions to this problem:

+1. **Semi-asynchronous Interruption (Polling for Interruption)**— Imperative languages often use polling to implement a semi-asynchronous signaling mechanism, such as Java.
+In this model, a fiber sends a request for interruption of other fiber.
+The target fiber keep polling the interrupt status, and based on the interrupt status will find out that weather there is an interruption request from other fibers received or not.
+Then it should terminate itself as soon as possible.

+Using this solution, the fiber itself takes care of critical sections.
+So while a fiber is in the middle of a critical section, if it receives an interruption request, it should postpone the termination until leaving the critical section.

+The drawback of this solution is that, if the programmer forget to poll regularly enough, then the target fiber become unresponsive and cause deadlocks.
+Another problem with this solution is that polling a global flag is not a functional operation, that doesn't fit with ZIO's paradigm.

+3. **Asynchronous Interruption**— In asynchronous interruption a fiber allows to terminate another fiber.
+So the target fiber is not responsible for polling the status, instead in critical sections the target fiber postpone the interruptibility these regions.
+This is a purely-functional solution and doesn't require to poll a global state.
+ZIO uses this solution for its interruption model.
+It is a fully asynchronous signalling mechanism.

+This mechanism doesn't have the drawback of forgetting to poll regularly.
+And also its fully compatible with functional paradigm because in a purely-functional computation, at any point we can abort the computation, (except for critical sections that should be postponed).

 ## Blocking Operations

 ZIO provides access to a thread pool that can be used for performing blocking operations, such as thread sleeps, synchronous socket/file reads, and so forth.